mar-foo/unimi-cli/README.md

 Consider downloading `git` because you can use it to automatically [update](#update) to the newest version.

 ## From source (All platforms)
-If you want to help with the developpment yourself you will need to be able to compile the source code into an executable, to do so i use [go](https://golang.org): `cd` into the installation directory and run:
+If you want to help with the development yourself you will need to be able to compile the source code into an executable, to do so i use [go](https://golang.org): `cd` into the installation directory and run:

 ~~~ sh
 $ go build university-cli.go